dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 ICRC-30 builds on the ICRC-3 specification for defining the format for storing transactions in blocks of the log of the ledger.
 ICRC-3 defines a generic, extensible, block schema that can be further instantiated in standards implementing ICRC-3.
 We next define the concrete block schema for ICRC-30 as extension of the ICRC-3 block schema.

+All ICRC-30 batch methods result in one block per `token_id` in the batch.
+The blocks MUST appear in the block log in the same relative sequence as the token ids appear in the vector of input token identifiers.
+The block sequence corresponding to the token ids in the input can be interspersed with blocks from other (batch) methods executed by the ledger in an interleaved execution sequence.

+> [!NOTE]
+> **FIX:** Probably we do not want to require that the blocks for a batch tx appear in the block log in a contiguous sequence, i.e., it would not possible that multiple batch methods are executed in an interleaved execution sequence which would constrain implementations a lot. t.b.d.

 #### Generic ICRC-30 Block Schema

 1. it MUST contain a field `ts: Nat` which is the timestamp of when the block was added to the Ledger